fustyles/fuClaw/README.md

 The MQTT client is configured with `wifiClient.setNonBlockingMode()` before initialization, preventing the TCP stack from stalling the RTOS scheduler during I/O. The `task_getMqttMessage` task receives a larger stack (32768 bytes) to accommodate the MQTT library's internal processing and JPEG image payload publishing.

 ### Opt-In Background Tasks
-The `task_time_scheduling` task is enabled by default in setup().
+The `task_time_scheduling task` is enabled by default in `setup()`.
 Scheduled task execution is considered a core runtime capability — users who define schedules expect them to fire without additional configuration steps.
-The `task_theft_detection` task remains disabled by default via a comment block in setup().
-Enabling autonomous vision-based intrusion detection is a significant behavioral change with direct hardware consequences; users should consciously opt into it rather than have it activate unexpectedly on first flash.
+Conversely, the `task_theft_detection` feature remains disabled by default via a comment block in `setup()`.
+Enabling autonomous vision-based intrusion detection is a significant behavioral change with direct hardware consequences; users should consciously opt into it rather than have it activate unexpectedly upon the initial flash, thereby serving as a paradigm for skill design.

 ---